What Does Full Spectrum Mean? – Cannabinoids, Terpenes, and the Entourage Effect

 Synthetic Cannabinoids

-A full-spectrum cannabis product refers to products manufactured using an extract that contains the entire spectrum of cannabinoids, terpenes, flavonoids, and other phytochemicals contained within the cannabis cultivar(s) used to create the extract.
-While individual cannabinoids have been shown to be effective in the treatment of a variety of different conditions, medical cannabis products that use isolated cannabinoids alone do not necessarily have the same treatment potentials as products containing a full-spectrum cannabis extract.
+The meaning of full-spectrum cannabis refers to products, like full spectrum CBD oil, manufactured using an extract that contains the entire spectrum of cannabinoids, terpenes in cannabis, flavonoids, and other phytochemicals contained in cannabis compounds within the cannabis cultivar(s) used to create extracts.
+While individual cannabinoids have been shown to be effective in the treatment of a variety of different conditions, medical cannabis products that use isolated cannabinoids alone do not necessarily have the same treatment potentials as products containing a full-spectrum cannabis extract, also referred to as the ‘entourage effect’ of cannabis.

-Prior to the introduction of regulated cannabis medicine products that can provide detailed chemical content information, it was common for patients to seek out full-spectrum products simply based on consistent anecdotal accounts of their potential for greater efficacy.
+Prior to the introduction of regulated cannabis medicine products that can provide detailed chemical content information, it was common for patients to seek out full-spectrum cannabinoid products simply based on consistent anecdotal accounts of their potential for greater efficacy.
+Let’s look at the entourage effect explained.

 THE ENTOURAGE EFFECT

-Research is still ongoing, however there is support for the use of full-spectrum cannabinoid medicines over the use of isolated THC or CBD extracts.
-Studies have shown that the combined use of the different cannabinoids, terpenes, and cannabis-based phytochemicals can result in emergent properties not otherwise observed when consuming isolated extracts.
+Research is still ongoing, however there is support for the use of full-spectrum cannabinoid medicines, like full spectrum CBD oil, over the use of isolated THC or CBD extracts.
+What is the meaning of full spectrum benefits?
+Studies have shown that the combined use of the different cannabinoids, terpenes, and cannabis-based phytochemicals can result in emergent properties not otherwise observed when consuming isolated extracts, creating the entourage effect of cannabis.
 This can result in a synergistic amplification of effects and expansion of potential therapeutic applications.

 CANNABINOIDS – COMBINED EFFECT & SYNERGIES

 Over 140 cannabinoids can be found within the cannabis plant.
-By utilizing full-spectrum based cannabis medicines, patients can benefit from all of the cannabinoids found within the cultivar(s) used in the extraction process.
-Not only does this allow for the potential therapeutic benefits of each cannabinoid individually, it can also lead to additional benefits seen only when used together.
+By utilizing full-spectrum based cannabis medicines, patients can benefit from all of the cannabinoids found within the cultivar(s) used in the extraction process of full spectrum cannabinoids.
+Not only does this allow for the potential therapeutic benefits of each cannabinoid individually, it can also lead to additional benefits seen only when used together, or in other words, it can also lead to the ‘entourage effect’ of cannabis.
 Studies have shown that the effective dosage for both THC and CBD can be reduced when they are used together.
-Research has also shown that CBD can help limit the intensity of the intoxicating effects of THC, preventing some patients from experiencing an unwanted ‘high’.
+Research has also shown that CBD or full spectrum CBD oil can help limit the intensity of the intoxicating effects of THC, preventing some patients from experiencing an unwanted ‘high’.

 TERPENES – A THERAPEUTIC CLASS OF THEIR OWN

-Terpenes are essential oil compounds excreted through glands of the plant and are responsible for the diverse range of scents and flavours found in cannabis.
+Terpenes in cannabis are essential oil compounds excreted through glands of the plant and are responsible for the diverse range of scents and flavours found in cannabis.
+What is the importance of terpenes?
 Terpenes are also responsible for some of the differing effects experienced when using various cannabis products, such as whether they feel stimulating or sedating.
-Over 200 terpenes have been identified in cannabis alone.
+Over 200 terpenes in cannabis have been identified in cannabis alone.

-Terpenes have been shown to have their own therapeutic potentials such as:
+The importance of terpenes has been shown to have its own therapeutic potentials such as:

 Alertness